-In summary, all these reports suggests that plants LECIF-score can capture functional conservation without being correlated with other comparative genomics and sequence-constraint scores.
-We expect the LECIF-score and inter-species CS would be useful tools to unify and extrapolate molecular mechanisms discoveries using different model systems, so we developed an integrated hub called PlantFUN(ctional)CO(nservation) to provide interactive user-friendly functionalities for further requests (Fig. 6A; see Methods).
-PlantFUNCO database is available at https://rocesv.github.io/PlantFUNCO/.
+In summary, these reports suggest that plant LECIF scores can capture functional conservation without being correlated with other comparative genomics and sequence constraint scores.
+We expect the LECIF score and interspecies CS to be useful tools for unifying and extrapolating molecular mechanism discoveries using different model systems; thus, we developed an integrated hub called PlantFUN(ctional)CO(nservation) to provide interactive user-friendly functionalities for further requests (Fig. 6A; see Methods).
+The PlantFUNCO database is available at https://rocesv.github.io/PlantFUNCO/.

 Experimental validation of potential divergent duplicates

-To illustrate that functional uses of the database could be translated into solutions for complex biological problems, we focused on the experimental validation of mitochondrial alternative oxidases (AOX) redundancy in A. thaliana.
-Despite these pairs do not pass the stringent threshold (>0.93/<0.46; Fig. 5E), they presented high enough DFD values to be considered high divergent paralogs (AOX1A-AOX1C: 0.77, AOX1A-AOX1D: 0.72, AOX1C-AOX1D: 0.89; Fig. 7).
-We decided to assess AOX redundancy by monitoring root phenotypes under two different stresses, considering previously described roles of these genes in response and retrograde-signalling (Fuchs et al., 2022); 2/5 paralogs are not root expressed (Papatheodorou et al., 2020), simplifying the system and evaluation in seedling stages.
+To illustrate that the functional uses of the database could be translated into solutions for complex biological problems, we focused on the experimental validation of mitochondrial alternative oxidase (AOX) redundancy in A. thaliana.
+Although these pairs did not pass the stringent threshold (>0.93/<0.46; Fig. 5E), they presented high enough DFD values to be considered high divergent paralogs (AOX1A–AOX1C: 0.77, AOX1A–AOX1D: 0.72, AOX1C–AOX1D: 0.89; Fig. 7).
+We assessed AOX redundancy by monitoring root phenotypes under two stressors, considering the previously described roles of these genes in response and retrograde signalling (Fuchs et al., 2022).
+Two of the five paralogs are not root expressed (Papatheodorou et al., 2020), simplifying the system and evaluating the seedling stages.
 The DFD of duplicates can be inferred based on the phenotypes of knockout plants.
-When single knockout exhibit abnormal phenotypes related to the wild-type (WT, Col-0) under a specific condition, the duplicates are not compensated by the other gene copies so are assumed to be functional divergent and conversely (Ezoe, Shirai, and Hanada, 2021).
+When single knockouts exhibit abnormal phenotypes related to the wild type (WT, Col-0) under a specific condition, the duplicates are not compensated for by the other gene copies; thus, they are assumed to be functionally divergent (Ezoe, Shirai, and Hanada, 2021).

-Seedling phenotypes followed the same pattern for control and mock conditions, there were significant differences for all AOX genotypes in root length (WT > aox1c > aox1a > aox1d), hypocotyl length (aox1c > aox1d > aox1a > WT) and root:hypocotyl ratio (WT > aox1a/aox1c > aox1d) (Fig. 7).
-In drought-heat (PEGxHeat) stress, significant differences were also appreciated with two exceptions: aox1c root length and aox1a hypocotyl length.
-We decided to establish an additional stress assay using Antimycin A (AA), a complex III inhibitor that can be tolerated in plants due to electron bypass via AOX, but not when the activity of these genes is supressed/dimished (Strodtkotter et al., 2009).
-Because of the small size of aox1a seedlings only root length was monitorized.
+Seedling phenotypes followed the same pattern for the control and mock conditions; there were significant differences for all AOX genotypes in root length (WT > aox1c > aox1a > aox1d), hypocotyl length (aox1c > aox1d > aox1a > WT) and root:hypocotyl ratio (WT > aox1a/aox1c > aox1d) (Fig. 7).
+Under drought/heat (PEG×Heat) stress, significant differences were also observed, with two exceptions: aox1c root length and aox1a hypocotyl length.
+We established an additional stress assay using Antimycin A (AA), a complex III inhibitor that can be tolerated in plants due to electron bypass via AOX, but not when the activity of these genes is supressed/diminished (Strodtkotter et al., 2009).
+Only root length was monitored because of the small size of aox1a seedlings.
 Again, significant changes were found for all AOX genotypes measured in root length and root:hypocotyl ratio.
-Hypocotyl length greater p-values in drought-heat and no significance in AA suggested a general-stress hyopoctyl elogation mechanism in these mutants.
-In view of AOX genes roles in redox state, DAB staining quantification was performed to measure hydrogen peroxide levels.
-Although both stresses agreed in WT, aox1d relevant increase and aox1c no significance, aox1a trends were not congruent. aox1a hydrogen peroxide content change was nonmeaningful for drought-heat while a significant increase was detected during AA.
-Finally, in terms of functional genomics the dominant isoform AOX1A seems to be the most crucial because was covered by active CS and was marked with high LECIF-scores when compared to O. sativa.
+The greater p-values for hypocotyl length in drought/heat and no significance in AA suggest a general stress hypocotyl elongation mechanism in these mutants.
+In view of the roles of the AOX gene in the redox state, DAB staining quantification was performed to measure hydrogen peroxide levels.
+Although both stressors agreed in the WT, aox1d showed a relevant increase, aox1c was not significant and aox1a trends were not congruent.
+In aox1a, the hydrogen peroxide content change was not meaningful for drought/heat, while a significant increase was detected during AA.
+Finally, in terms of functional genomics, the dominant isoform AOX1A seems to be the most crucial because it was covered by active CS and marked with high LECIF scores compared to O. sativa.

-In brief, these findings validated our high divergence predictions and setted a scenario where AOX1A appeared to retain the ancestral function allowing the understanding of the remaining AOX genes redundancy in relation to this reference.
+In brief, these findings validated our high divergence predictions and set a scenario in which AOX1A appeared to retain the ancestral function, allowing the understanding of the remaining AOX gene redundancy in relation to this reference.

 Discussion